samselikoff/2023-05-30-radix-dialog/01-styling-a-dialog/README.md

 # Styling a Radix Dialog with Tailwind CSS

-Learn how to use Tailwind CSS to style a Radix UI Dropdown component to match the look and feel of our app!
+Learn how to use Tailwind CSS to style a Radix UI Dialog component to match the look and feel of our app!

 Watch on YouTube → [https://www.youtube.com/watch?v=KvZoBV_1yYE](https://www.youtube.com/watch?v=KvZoBV_1yYE)